PhilippGnoyke/AsTdEA/README.md

 | 13           | sourceIntraVersionCds   | List<Integer.Integer> |        | Intra-version smell IDs of all intra-version smells that were merged, separated by commas (version ID and smell ID within the version) |

 #### interVersion\ClassCdsSplits\\&lt;Inter-version smell ID&gt;.csv<br>interVersion\PackageCdsSplits\\&lt;Inter-version smell ID&gt;.csv
+These files provide a list of all splits and their properties within the respective inter-version cyclic dependency.
 | Column index | Column name in the .csv | Data type             | Range  | Column description                                                                                                                    |
 |--------------|-------------------------|-----------------------|--------|---------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | sourceVersion           | Integer               | [0..∞) | ID of the version before the split occurred                                                                                           |